markgossa/ASP.NET-Reference-API/README.md

 * Document rollback plan
 * Service Transition
 * Ensure reproducible builds for application, test and infrastructure code using Azure Pipeline artifacts

+## Upcoming improvements

+* EditorConfig can be added to ensure code style in line with team requirements
+* Add automated acceptance or automated end-to-end tests.
+SpecFlow?
+* Create build and release pipelines, infrastructure as code etc
+* Test concurrent connections to SQL have no issues
+* Test using docker file
+* Review memory usage when getting share price from SQL database - ensure that data is streamed rather than all data being pulled out into memory which could cause OutOfMemoryExceptions with large datasets
+* Use batching for incoming requests to save trades and write them to the database in a single transaction

+## Business Requirements

+### Functional Requirements

+#### Assumptions (requires clarification):
+* Max number of decimal places for stock price is 2
+* Stock price must be greater than £0
+* Max number of decimal places for stock count is 2
+* Stock count must be greater than 0
+* Max ticker symbol length is 20
+* Ticker symbol cannot be whitespace or empty

+#### Questions:
+* What is the BrokerId format?
+* What are the BrokerId validations (length etc)?
+* What is the max count of shares?
+* What is the max price of a share?

+### Non-functional requirements

+* How many requests/second or max number of concurrent requests required when saving trades?
+* How many requests/second or max number of concurrent requests required when retrieving share prices?
+* What are the requirements for logging and reporting?
+* How much data should be stored/any requirements to purge data?
+* Security requirements?
+(Assumed TLS 1.2, authentication, IP restriction, DDOS protection)
+* Required response time for requests under load?
+* Process for onboarding new brokers and removing old brokers?
+* Authentication for brokers?
+* Providing documentation to brokers?